kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Model_Serialisation/ReadMe.md

 - **TensorFlow** saves models as `.pb` files; which is the protocol buffer files extension.
 - **Keras** supports exporting in `hdf5` format.
 - There is also an alternative serialization package `dill` which generalizes pickle at the cost of performance.
 - `ONNX` introduces a new paradigm: converting it to a set of operations that can be executed directly by the framework.
 This allows to decouple the model from your current python and virtual environment packages.
-This allows the model to be portable to to many different languages.
+This allows the model to be portable to to many different languages. `ONNX Runtime` is a performance-focused inference engine for ONNX models.
+ONNX Runtime was designed with a focus on performance and scalability in order to support heavy workloads in high-scale production scenarios.
 ***

 ## Guidelines